Archima20/Archima20/README.md

 📗 I’m currently learning Python & R.

-🔧 I’m looking to collaborate with an innovative team.
+🔧 I’m looking to collaborate with an innovative & supportive team.

 🧑‍💻 I want to become a Data Scientist.